markbuckle/markbuckle/README.md

+<h1>Hey, I'm Mark</h1>

-<p>Hey, I'm Mark.
-I'm a Web Developer in Canada who is currently building a passion project: building a personalized health dashboard.
+<p>I'm a Web Developer who is building a personalized health dashboard.
 This ambitious endeavor is what inspired me to dive into coding.
 I'm eager to collaborate with others who share a passion for healthcare innovation.
 If you're interested in contributing, feel free to reach out!</p>

 Other things worth noting: